-1. For the first award, athletes will receive a St. Patrick Letter (SP)

-- 2. For additional varsity letters, the athlete will receive a pin for the sport in which they earned a letter - 3.
+- 1. For the first award, athletes will receive a St. Patrick Letter (SP) - 2.
+For additional varsity letters, the athlete will receive a pin for the sport in which they earned a letter - 3.
 All varsity and junior varsity will receive a certificate recognizing a successfully completed season

-XXVI.
+XXVII.
 DUAL PARTICIPATION

 Dual participation is defined as actively participating in two sports simultaneously during one season.
-There is no Dual Sport Participation in middle school.

 To be eligible for dual participation, students must meet with the athletic director to discuss the feasibility of dual participation.
 The athletic director will determine if the student is a candidate based on ability and academic status.
+Approval must be granted by the parents, coaches of both sports teams, the athletic director, and the principal by the first contest of the season.
+If this approval is not granted by the first contest of the season, a student athlete will not be eligible for dual participation.